andreterceiro/dio-mobile-meu-tudo--configuring-your-development-environment-for-react-native/README.md

 # Using an Android emulator and the app created

+You have to run a emulator on Android Studio.

 Remember, to run the app you have to run `npm run start`.

 # Links passed in complementary materials section